StockNews.com Begins Coverage on Acme United (NYSEAMERICAN:ACU)

-StockNews.com began coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research note issued to investors on Tuesday.
+StockNews.com initiated coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research note published on Saturday morning.
 The brokerage issued a hold rating on the stock.

-Acme United (NYSEAMERICAN:ACU – Get Rating) last issued its quarterly earnings results on Friday, April 22nd.
-The company reported $0.22 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.43).
-Acme United had a return on equity of 19.21% and a net margin of 7.54%.
-The business had revenue of $43.33 million for the quarter.
+Acme United (NYSEAMERICAN:ACU – Get Rating) last released its quarterly earnings results on Friday, April 22nd.
+The company reported $0.22 EPS for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.43).
+Acme United had a net margin of 7.54% and a return on equity of 19.21%.
+The firm had revenue of $43.33 million during the quarter.

-A number of large investors have recently bought and sold shares of the business.
-Capital Management Corp VA lifted its holdings in Acme United by 4.8% in the first quarter.
-Capital Management Corp VA now owns 487,400 shares of the company’s stock valued at $16,450,000 after acquiring an additional 22,220 shares during the last quarter.
-North Star Investment Management Corp. raised its stake in shares of Acme United by 1.4% in the fourth quarter.
-North Star Investment Management Corp. now owns 400,017 shares of the company’s stock valued at $13,481,000 after acquiring an additional 5,516 shares in the last quarter.
-Renaissance Technologies LLC raised its stake in shares of Acme United by 4.3% in the third quarter.
-Renaissance Technologies LLC now owns 187,695 shares of the company’s stock valued at $6,145,000 after acquiring an additional 7,800 shares in the last quarter.
-Dimensional Fund Advisors LP raised its stake in shares of Acme United by 0.9% in the third quarter.
-Dimensional Fund Advisors LP now owns 178,290 shares of the company’s stock valued at $5,837,000 after acquiring an additional 1,671 shares in the last quarter.
-Finally, Ridgewood Investments LLC raised its stake in shares of Acme United by 5.2% in the first quarter.
-Ridgewood Investments LLC now owns 24,192 shares of the company’s stock valued at $816,000 after acquiring an additional 1,193 shares in the last quarter.
-Institutional investors own 59.98% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+UBS Group AG acquired a new stake in shares of Acme United in the 3rd quarter valued at $31,000.
+Morgan Stanley boosted its stake in shares of Acme United by 183.6% in the 2nd quarter.
+Morgan Stanley now owns 709 shares of the company’s stock valued at $32,000 after purchasing an additional 459 shares in the last quarter.
+Advisor Group Holdings Inc. boosted its stake in shares of Acme United by 64.4% in the 3rd quarter.
+Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock valued at $91,000 after purchasing an additional 1,091 shares in the last quarter.
+BlackRock Inc. boosted its stake in shares of Acme United by 443.2% in the 3rd quarter.
+BlackRock Inc. now owns 6,545 shares of the company’s stock valued at $214,000 after purchasing an additional 5,340 shares in the last quarter.
+Finally, State Street Corp boosted its stake in shares of Acme United by 16.6% in the 1st quarter.
+State Street Corp now owns 8,195 shares of the company’s stock valued at $278,000 after purchasing an additional 1,165 shares in the last quarter.
+Hedge funds and other institutional investors own 59.98% of the company’s stock.

 Acme United Company Profile (Get Rating)